Dominexis/Collatz-Conjecture/README.md

 - If the sequence is infinite in length, the trailing bits will become a 2-adic number representing the actual value.
 If the sequence repeats itself, the result will be the number from the loop encoded by said sequence.

-- Because of the above point, all repeating sequences must belong to loops, meaning that if there exists a divergent sequence, the steps must be non-repeating.
+- Because of the above point, all repeating sequences must belong to loops, meaning that if there exists a divergent sequence, the steps must be unrepeating.

-- Because of the non-repeating nature of such a sequence, if it were fed through the trailing bit generator, the resulting 2-adic number would also be non-repeating, and would thus represent an irrational number.
-Thus, any sequence capable of diverging would have to consist of irrational numbers.

-- Because of the above point, there exists no divergent sequences within the rationals, save for the trivial cases of rationals with even denominators.
+- It is an unsolved problem whether unrepeating sequences will always generate unrepeating 2-adics, or whether they can generate repeating 2-adics in some cases.
+Solving this problem is closely related to solving the problem of loop distribution.